 \section{Discussion and Future Work}

 In this section, we discuss the challenges and potential directions for future research.

 First, the proposed approach is significantly influenced by the quality of the EEG data.
 The pre-trained model shows better performance on the clean and precise public dataset than on our local dataset.
-This suggests the need to develop novel classification methods that are robust to noisy and low resolution EEG signals.
+This suggests the necessity to develop novel classification methods that are robust to noisy and low-resolution EEG signals.
 Another concern is the adaptability over different EEG acquisition equipment.
-Ideally, it is highly desirable that the model can consistently achieve accurate performance across a range of hardware platforms.
-However, the popular platforms (e.g., Emotiv, NeuroSky, OpenBCI) have different characteristics like sampling resolution, number of channels, positioning of channels on the scalp, , etc. Thus, there is still innovation required to develop robust and adaptive brain signal classification algorithms.
+Ideally, the model can consistently achieve accurate performance across a range of hardware platforms.
+However, the popular platforms ({\it e.g.}, Emotiv\footnote{\red{\url{https://www.emotiv.com/epoc/}}}, NeuroSky\footnote{\red{\url{http://neurosky.com/}}}, OpenBCI\footnote{\red{\url{https://openbci.com/}}}) have different characteristics like sampling resolution, number of channels, channels' position, etc. Thus, there is still innovation required to develop robust and adaptive brain signal classification algorithms.

 Second, the object repository in this work is limited.
 An ideal instantiation of Brain2Object should recognize any object the user observed.
-However, in this paper, the object repository only contains four items .
-The limitation of the repository scale is constrained by the learning algorithm, i.e., the ability of multi-class classification algorithms to discriminate between a large number of classes..
-The classification accuracy dramatically reduces with the increase of category numbers.
-In our pre-experiment which are not presented in this paper for the space limitation, in the offline test, the proposed approach can achieve around 90\% on binary classification using the Emotiv headset, however, the accuracy drops to nears 80\% with three categories and about 70\% with 4 objects.
+The object repository in this paper only contains four items.
+The repository scale is constrained by the learning algorithm, {\it i.e.}, the ability of multi-class classification algorithms to discriminate between a large number of classes.
+The classification accuracy reduced dramatically with the increase of category numbers.
+In our pre-experiment which are not presented in this paper due to space limitation, in the offline test, the proposed approach can achieve around 90\% on binary classification using the Emotiv headset, however, the accuracy drops to nears 80\% with three categories and about 70\% with 4 objects.
 In our future work, we attempt to propose an algorithm to increase the multi-class classification performance.